sourcebroker/imageopt/README.rst

     php ./typo3/cli_dispatch.phpsh extbase imageopt:resetoptimizationflagforfolders

+  This can be handy for testing purposes.

 * There is table "tx_imageopt_domain_model_optimizationresult" with relation to two more tables "tx_imageopt_domain_model_providerresult" and "tx_imageopt_domain_model_executorresult".
   They hold statistics from  images optimizations.
 You can check there what command exactly was used to optimize image, what was the result, error,  how many bytes image has before and after for each executor and for each provider.

 Changelog